How Do I Crate Train My Puppy?

 Creating a Positive Association

 To make the crate a welcoming and positive space for your puppy, it's important to create a positive association with it.
-Start by placing soft bedding and familiar toys inside the crate.
+Start by placing soft bedding and familiar inside the crate.
 You can also leave treats in the crate to encourage your puppy to explore it on their own.
 To further reinforce a positive association, consider feeding your puppy their meals near the crate or even inside it.
 Gradually, your puppy will view the crate as a safe and comforting place to relax and unwind.

 Gradual Introduction